StevenBlack/hosts/readme_template.md

 ## Extensions
 The unified hosts file is extensible.
-Extensions are used to block domains by category.
+Extensions are used to include domains by category.
+Currently we offer the following categories: `fakenews`, `social`, `gambling`, and `porn`.

-Extensions are optional, and are added to the base hosts file.
-Extensions are combined in various ways wth the default hosts file, and the combined products are stored in the [`alternates`](https://github.com/StevenBlack/hosts/tree/master/alternates) folder.
+Extensions are optional, and can be combined in various ways wth the base hosts file.
+The combined products are stored in the [`alternates`](https://github.com/StevenBlack/hosts/tree/master/alternates) folder.

-For example, you may want to block porn domains in addition to the adware and malware we block by default.
-That hosts file is stored in the porn subfolder of the [`alternates`](https://github.com/StevenBlack/hosts/tree/master/alternates) folder.

 Data for extensions is stored in the [`extensions`](https://github.com/StevenBlack/hosts/tree/master/extensions) folder.
-You manage extensions by curating the
-[`extensions`](https://github.com/StevenBlack/hosts/tree/master/extensions)  folder tree where you will find the data for `fakenews`, `social`, `gambling`, and `porn` extension data that we maintain and provide for you.
+You manage extensions by curating this folder tree, where you will find the data for `fakenews`, `social`, `gambling`, and `porn` extension data that we maintain and provide for you.

 ## Generate your own unified hosts file